 The Board has established an Audit Committee to assist the Board to safeguard the integrity of financial reporting.
-The responsibilities of the Committee are set out in a formal charter approved by the Board.
-This charter is available on the Company's corporate governance page on the Company's website or can be accessed via this link.
+The responsibilities of the Committee are set out in a formal Charter approved by the Board.
+This Charter is available on the Company's corporate governance page on the Company's website or can be accessed via this link.

 The Audit Committee currently comprises three Non-Executive Directors.
 Mr Freestone is the Chair of the Audit Committee and an independent Non-Executive Director.
 Mr McKeith and Mr Johnstone, both Non-Executive Directors, are also members of the Committee.
-Mr Johnstone became a member of the Audit Committee after the 2014 financial year end, following the departure from the Committee by Mr Conway, who joined the Company in an executive capacity on 1 August 2014 as Finance Director and Chief Financial Officer, having previously been a Non-Executive Director.

 The composition of the Audit Committee satisfies the Board's requirements in performing the Committee's function given the size and complexity of the business at present.
 There were no other changes to the composition of the Audit Committee during the financial year.
 The Executive Chairman, the Chief Financial Officer, senior members of the finance team and the external auditor attend Committee meetings at the discretion of the Committee.
 Other Board members are invited to attend these meetings.